Continued from this page …

 Next,I gave Santa some rosy cheeks and a pink nose (he spends a lot of time out in the bright, cold snow, after all).
 The eyes are a light grey-blue, to match his overall color scheme, and to give him a Nordic look.

-After the cheeks and eyes were painted on, I sealed Santa with a coat of satin acrylic varnish.
+After the cheeks and eyes were painted on, I sealed Santa with a coat of matte acrylic varnish.
 When that was dry, I mixed up some of the same varnish with just a few drops of burnt sienna and one tiny drop of ultramarine blue, so the mix was a very thin brown.
 I brushed this over the sealed Santa, allowing the pigment to flow into the deeper laugh lines and around the eyes and nose.
 I then finished covering the rest of the beard and hat, and the very light brown helped to bring the colors together.
 These two coats of varnish will make it easier to wipe the dust off Santa next year.